The Sparrow's Home

 I’m a lesson finder.
 It’s what I do.
 I can’t watch movies, read books, or watch events unfold without looking for a lesson to draw from it.
 (Anyone else?)

 Here’s what I’ve been thinking.
-Does it bring our great God this much pleasure when we seek him out for nothing but a snuggle… a little time with our sweetheart?
+Does it bring God this much pleasure when we seek him out for nothing but a snuggle… a little time with our sweetheart?
 Do his insides melt a little when we gaze at him with eyes full of adoration?

 How often do I come to my Father not needing, not expecting, not wanting anything except to BE with him?